There are Ego keywords and Money keywords…can you tell the difference?

 Research, Research And More Research

-So, how do we identify both the broad keywords and money keywords for your site?
+So, how do the best SEO comapnies identify both the broad keywords and money keywords for your site?

-We subscribe to several online tools such as WordTracker (www.wordtracker.com) and Keyword Discovery (www.keyworddiscovery.com) and others that make the initial task of identifying the broad keywords for your industry relatively straightforward.
-Google, Bing and Yahoo! also have some SEO keyword tools available which we use to cross reference our research.
-We also brain storm with focus groups, seeking keyword signals that assist with expanding our research into the “money” keywords.
+They subscribe to several online tools such as WordTracker (www.wordtracker.com) and Keyword Discovery (www.keyworddiscovery.com) and others that make the initial task of identifying the broad keywords for your industry relatively straightforward.
+Google, Bing and Yahoo! also have some SEO keyword tools available which they use to cross reference their research.
+They also brain storm with focus groups, seeking keyword signals that assist with expanding their research into the “money” keywords.

-Add in some extensive dictionary and thesaurus study and we end up with a Keyword Library of terms, somewhere between 50 and 5000 depending on the scale of the project.
-This keyword library then forms the foundation for our web site analysis, content development and inbound link building strategies.
+Add in some extensive dictionary and thesaurus study and they end up with a Keyword Library of terms, somewhere between 50 and 5000 depending on the scale of the project.
+This keyword library then forms the foundation for their web site analysis, content development and inbound link building strategies.

-Depending on your industry, product or service range and the competition, we will typically initially focus on 10, 15 or 20 “core” keyword groupings.
-Using this as a foundation we then research and identify the 20 best keyword phrases for each grouping, balancing volume and conversion analysis, resulting in a keyword library that will become the platform for your content development for your organic SEO or the framework for your Pay Per Click campaigns.
+Depending on your industry, product or service range and the competition, an SEO company will typically initially focus on 10, 15 or 20 “core” keyword groupings.
+Using this as a foundation tehy then research and identify the 20 or so best keyword phrases for each grouping, balancing volume and conversion analysis, resulting in a keyword library that will become the platform for your content development for your organic SEO or the framework for your Pay Per Click campaigns.